LNUc-EEMiS/reference_phylogenies/ring-hydroxylase_alpha/README.md

 ### Methods

 We downloaded all sequences from Uniprot/TrEMBL (The Uniprot Consortium 2021; 2023-01-12) annotated as containing both the PF00848 (Ring hydroxylating alpha subunit (catalytic domain)) and PF00355 (Rieske [2Fe-2S] domain) Pfam (Finn et al. 2008) profiles, in total 39092 sequences.
-Sequences were subsequently clustered with Usearch (v11.0.667_i86linux32; Edgar 2010) with and `id` parameter of 0.80 resulting in 9791 sequences.
+Sequences were subsequently clustered with Usearch (v11.0.667_i86linux32; Edgar 2010) with an `id` parameter of 0.80 resulting in 9791 sequences.
 Clusters with 10 sequences or fewer were removed as rare sequence types often are highly divergent and typically provide little insight into the main phylogenetic history of proteins.
 After also removing sequences marked "Fragment" in Uniprot 549 sequences remained.
 To this set of sequences, all PF00848-PF0355 sequences from Uniprot/Swiss-Prot (2023-01-12) were added to give a total of 591 sequences for phylogenetic analysis.